 We must also consider the nature of curiosity: any number of things can cause people to question their religion or consider other alternatives.
 A conversation, a book, a life experience - any of these things and more could lead someone to research other avenues.
 Most people who play roleplaying games do not take the games seriously, whereas they place great weight on other, more pressing things in their lives.
 Thus, pointing to roleplaying games as a major cause of occult curiosity only limits the view of what is really happening.
-There is no solid evidence that roleplaying games cause people to turn to the occult.
-It is far more likely that a number of different factors come together to make a person curious enough to try a different set of beliefs.
+There is no solid evidence that roleplaying games cause people to turn to the occult, just as there's no evidence that such games lead to violence.
+It's far more likely that a number of different factors come together to make a person curious enough to try a different set of beliefs.
 It must also be said that many gamers are young, trying to discover religion for themselves or rebelling against the faith of their families.
 These things will happen without roleplaying games anywhere in the vicinity.
 The choice of religion is something that each person must decide for themselves, and real-life matters are bound to have more influence on such a decision.

 Another major concern is the use of pagan or fantasy gods and their priests in some roleplaying games.
-Some people feel that the presence of gods in these games is dangerous to those who worship in a real-life religion.
-First, we have to remember that religion is not a concern in all roleplaying games; some roleplaying games don't get into religion or gods at all and focus on stories instead.
-For those games that do talk about gods, the talk is confined to an imaginary setting that doesn't exist.
+Some people feel that the presence of gods in these games is dangerous.
+First, we have to remember that religion is not a major concern in all roleplaying games.
+For those games that do talk about gods, the discussion is confined to an imaginary setting that doesn't exist.
 Thus, the gods are more like characters in a story that might or might not affect the plot.
-Some games allow players to make priest characters, so that your son might create Secundus, priest of a made-up god.
+Some games allow players to make priest characters, such as Secundus, priest of Bane, a made-up god.
 When most people are playing a character in a roleplaying game, however, they don't go through the motions of worship nor is it their desire or intention to worship any god confined to the game.
-They probably say something like: "My character prays so that his god will allow him to [create fire, heal]."
+They probably say something like: "My character prays so that his god will allow him to cast spells tomorrow."
 Since roleplaying is a hobby and purely imaginary, most gamers hold it apart from the more serious parts of their lives, including religion.

 Some people insist that the very mention of magic, faith, or gods is enough to condemn roleplaying games and to warn children away from them.
 It must be said that a great deal of our culture and art makes reference to faith in some way, and a good portion of fantasy works make reference to magic.
 These concepts are a part of a larger social consciousness and provide inspiration for many wonderful and entertaining things, including roleplaying games.
 The simple mention of faith and magic in an entertainment product should not be turned into a forbidden activity and should not be the only criteria on which roleplaying games are evaluated.
 There is a lot more to the roleplaying experience: heroic deeds, amazing landscapes, friendship, team work, tactics, and more.
 There is also a lot more to a parent's influence on their children; hobbies can't take away the years parental teachings, nor can hobbies overcome what people already believe about the universe.
 To deal with magic, faith and gods in an imaginary context is just that - an exercise in imagination.